Ethyl acetate

-Ethyl acetate (systematically ethyl ethanoate, commonly abbreviated EtOAc, ETAC or EA) is the organic compound with the formula CH3CO2CH2CH3, simplified to C4H8O2.
-This colorless liquid has a characteristic sweet smell (similar to pear drops) and is used in glues, nail polish removers, and in the decaffeination process of tea and coffee.
+Ethyl acetate (commonly abbreviated EtOAc, ETAC or EA) is the organic compound with the formula CH3CO2CH2CH3, simplified to C4H8O2.
+This flammable, colorless liquid has a characteristic sweet smell (similar to pear drops) and is used in glues, nail polish removers, and the decaffeination process of tea and coffee.
 Ethyl acetate is the ester of ethanol and acetic acid; it is manufactured on a large scale for use as a solvent.

 Production and synthesis

 Ethyl acetate was first synthesized by the Count de Lauraguais in 1759 by distilling a mixture of ethanol and acetic acid.

 In 2004, an estimated 1.3 million tonnes were produced worldwide.
 The combined annual production in 1985 of Japan, North America, and Europe was about 400,000 tonnes.
 The global ethyl acetate market was valued at $3.3 billion in 2018.

-Ethyl acetate is synthesized in industry mainly via the classic Fischer esterification reaction of ethanol and acetic acid.
+Ethyl acetate is produced in industry mainly via the classic Fischer esterification reaction of ethanol and acetic acid.
 This mixture converts to the ester in about 65% yield at room temperature:

-The reaction can be accelerated by acid catalysis and the equilibrium can be shifted to the right by removal of water.
+The reaction can be accelerated by acid catalysts and the equilibrium can be shifted to the right by removal of water.

 It is also prepared in industry using the Tishchenko reaction, by combining two equivalents of acetaldehyde in the presence of an alkoxide catalyst:

 Silicotungstic acid is used to manufacture ethyl acetate by the alkylation of acetic acid by ethylene:

 Uses

 Ethyl acetate is used primarily as a solvent and diluent, being favored because of its low cost, low toxicity, and agreeable odor.
 For example, it is commonly used to clean circuit boards and in some nail varnish removers (acetone is also used).
 Coffee beans and tea leaves are decaffeinated with this solvent.
 It is also used in paints as an activator or hardener.
 Ethyl acetate is present in confectionery, perfumes, and fruits.
 In perfumes it evaporates quickly, leaving the scent of the perfume on the skin.

 Ethyl acetate is an asphyxiant for use in insect collecting and study.
 In a killing jar charged with ethyl acetate, the vapors will kill the collected insect quickly without destroying it.
 Because it is not hygroscopic, ethyl acetate also keeps the insect soft enough to allow proper mounting suitable for a collection.
+However, ethyl acetate is regarded as potentially doing damage to insect DNA, making specimens processed this way less than ideal for subsequent DNA sequencing.